kuhumcst/glossematics/README.md

 In addition to the keystore and the SSL certificates, the IdP's certificate needs to be present on disk too.
 In our case, we need the [WAYF certificate](https://www.wayf.dk/da/metadata) for the production server (and a self-supplied one for development).
 This public certificate doesn't need to be put inside a keystore.
 For local development, I run a "fake" IdP on localhost:7000 that I set up based on [the guide found here](https://github.com/quephird/saml-test).

-### Running the backend in production
+### Running the system in production
 The supplied `docker-compose.yml` file is used to build and run the system in production.
-It sets up two containers: one that contains the Clojure web service and one running nginx+certbot that facilitates public HTTPS access to the content.
+It sets up two containers: one that contains the backend Clojure web service and one running nginx+certbot that facilitates public HTTPS access to the content.
+The ClojureScript frontend is also compiled as part of the build and subsequently served by the backend.

 Some environment variables must be set to establish volumes in the Docker container: